 Internal joinery and kitchen fittings

-Repair category: 1
+Repair category:

-Notes: Internal joinery shows signs of normal age and wear, commensurate type.
-No obvious significant defects were noted to the kitchen fittings, allowing for normal wear and tear.
+Notes: No obvious significant defects were noted to internal joinery or the kitchen fittings, allowing for normal wear and tear.

+Chimney breasts and fireplaces

+Repair category:

-Chimney breasts and fireplaces Repair category: Notes: No obvious significant defects were noted to the chimney breasts or fireplaces, within the limitations of the inspection.
-Flues should be checked and swept regularly and before being brought back in to regular use.
-It is generally regarded as good building practice to keep disused flues permanently vented to prevent condensation damage.
+Notes: No obvious significant defects were noted to the chimney breasts or fireplaces, within the limitations of the inspection.

 Internal decorations

-Repair category: 1
+Repair category:

-Notes: Internal decorations are fresh throughout.
+Notes: Normal wear and tear was noted to the internal decorations.